May Sale. Ends May 26th

 In relation to GCSE results, and with GCSE grades explained differently since 2017, you may be asking yourself a few questions.
 What does a grade 5 mean?
 How do these new numbers compare to the old letter grades that your parents might have received, and most importantly, will your grades open the doors you’re hoping for?

-Well-known in the UK, the GCSE grading system has changed quite a lot over the past few years, and it’s completely normal to feel a bit disoriented.
-Since 2017, England has shifted away from the A* to G letter system, and gone to a numerical scale that goes from 9 to 1, where 9 is the highest.
+The GCSE grading system has changed quite a lot over the past few years, and it’s completely normal to feel a bit disoriented.
+Since 2017, England has shifted away from the A* to G letter system, and moved to a numerical scale that goes from 9 to 1, where 9 is the highest.
+This wasn’t simply a cosmetic change — it was done to make the distinction between students much clearer and to give more meaning to GCSE results.

-This wasn’t simply a cosmetic change, it was done to make the distinction between students much clearer and to give meaning to GCSE results.
-If you’re a student, a parent or an adult looking to get your head around what your grades mean.
-This is where you’ll be able to grasp it all.
+Whether you are a student, a parent, or an adult looking to get your head around what grades mean, this is where you will be able to grasp it all.

 Understanding the New GCSE Grading System